GosiaGie/antenka/README.md

 ## Adding a match
 User adds a match with:
 1) general informations about a match,
 2) slots.
 Number of players wanted = number of slots.
 Every slot enables to add its requirements about a player.
-For example, a match organiser needs 11 players incuding:
-3 outside hitters, 2 middle blockers, 1 libero, 2 setters, 3 right side hitters (the match organizer is 12. player).
+Volleyball match requires players on many positions, hence a user/match organiser can add a match with slots for: 3 outside hitters, 2 middle blockers, 1 libero, 2 setters, 3 right side hitters (the user/match organizer is 12. player).
 Other requirements (age, gender, level) can be the same or different.